gfcarvalhos/gfcarvalhos/README.md

 <h1 align="left">About me</h1>

-<h4 align="justify" style="font-family: times new roman" align="left">Software Engineer specialized in backend development with Node.js, Python, and Java.
-Passionate about web development, data engineering, and building scalable, impactful systems.
-Always eager to learn and take on new challenges..</h4>
+<h4 align="justify" style="font-family: times new roman" align="left">Software Engineer with strong experience in backend development using Node.js, Python, and Java.
+Passionate about creating scalable web solutions and leveraging data engineering to drive efficiency and innovation.
+I enjoy working on complex challenges, learning new technologies, and contributing to high-impact projects that make a difference.</h4>

 ###
 <h1 align="left">Connect with me</h1>